“All that we see or seem is but a dream within a dream.” — Edgar Allan Poe

 Then he asks if she’s okay.
 We hear her inner machinations, “Don’t tell them… they won’t believe you.”

 This theme is quite essential as to what makes this such a good horror film.
 Not to be believed.
 It’s a horrifying premise to be trapped with possibly a ‘truth’ that no one else can see.
 Think of INVASION OF THE BODY SNATCHERS (1956).
 It wasn’t so much the pod replicas that were frightening as it was having the entire population slowly dwindle away, and no one left to believe your story.

-This film while standing very much alone as a unique contribution to the cannon of classical 70s horror, successfully overlays many themes used in the various iconic horror films I’ve cited in this post.
-Without pilfering anything it contributes to the established archetypal thropes and paradigms that made these other masterpieces work so well.
+This film while standing very much alone as a unique contribution to the canon of classical 70s horror, successfully overlays many themes used in the various iconic horror films I’ve cited in this post.
+Without pilfering anything it contributes to the established archetypal tropes and paradigms that made these other masterpieces work so well.

 When you become mad, you are not only separated from yourself, but you become separated from the rest of the world.
 Beyond the possibility that there are in fact vampiric town folk with odd bandages and scowling looks, isn’t it as dangerous and unsettling when your own husband doesn’t believe you’re sane…?

-At first the two are emerged in total darkness, Duncan throws the lights on and asks Jessica if she likes it.
-If it wasn’t supposed to be a creepy environment in a horror movie, the house could be considered a charming fixer upper.
+At first, the two emerge in total darkness, Duncan throws the lights on and asks Jessica if she likes it.
+If it wasn’t supposed to be a creepy environment in a horror movie, the house could be considered a charming fixer-upper.
 But that’s the point.
 This ordinary, homespun hearth can and will be transformed into a place of uncanny bane.

 A giant distorted rumble as if coming from an old Marshall guitar tube amp, glimmers like bubbling thunder as Duncan and Jessica are fragmented by the silhouette of two shadowy legs upstairs.